Skip to content

 What to do in Saint Jean de Luz

-Saint Jean de Luz is a fishing town just a few kilometers from the Spanish border.
-The town is located in the Basque region, so it has its own identity, different from the rest of France.
-King Louis XIV married Maria Theresa of Spain in Saint Jean de Luz, and the town has a strong historical influence from this period, with churches and museums displaying magnificent works of art.
+Saint Jean de Luz is a fishing town located a few kilometres from the Spanish border.
+The town is located in the Basque region, so it has its own identity that is different from the rest of France.
+King Louis XIV married Maria Theresa of Spain in Saint Jean de Luz, and the town has a strong historical influence from that period, with churches and museums displaying magnificent works of art.

-Saint Jean de Luz has a natural harbor and a port mainly used for trade.
-It's not a popular destination for yachts, but the port does offer some basic services and maintenance.
+Saint Jean de Luz has a natural harbour and a port mainly used for trade.
+It's not a popular destination for yachts, but the port does offer some basic and maintenance services.
 The best time of year to visit Saint Jean de Luz is during the summer, when the winds are calm and the sunny weather is ideal for going to the beach; during the winter, the winds can be quite strong.